bryanliujiang/SHF-Cardea-Parser/README.md

 Be sure to have the updated contact information of the SHF tech administrator!

 One may also contact Bryan Jiang by email at <bryanjiang@ucla.edu>.

+---

+This README was adapted from excerpts from the manual itself.